apollographql/federation/.changeset/fix-compose-directive-subset-imports.md

 ---
-"@apollo/composition": patch
+"@apollo/composition": minor
 ---

-Fix `@composeDirective` failing with a false `DIRECTIVE_COMPOSITION_ERROR` when subgraphs import different subsets of directives from the same custom spec.
+Update `@composeDirective` merge logic to allow subgraphs to import different directives from the same spec.
+Previously, all subgraphs had to import ALL (exactly the same) custom directives (even if they did not use them) as otherwise composition would fail with a false `DIRECTIVE_COMPOSITION_ERROR`.

 **Affected scenario:** two or more subgraphs `@link` the same custom spec URL but import different directives from it: